Alfred Hitchcock and the Making of Psycho

 Alfred Hitchcock and the Making of Psycho is a 1990 non-fiction book by Stephen Rebello.
 It details the creation of director Alfred Hitchcock's 1960 thriller Psycho.
-The 2012 American biographical drama film directed by Sacha Gervasi, based on this non-fiction book is titled Hitchcock.
+The 2012 American biographical drama film based on this non-fiction book is titled Hitchcock.
 The film was released on November 23, 2012.

 The book was first published on April 15, 1990, by Dembner Books, and distributed by W. W. Norton & Company.
-Stephen Rebello researched the film thoroughly through Hitchcock's personal records and archives and he interviewed virtually every surviving cast and crew member.
-Prior to the book's publication, Rebello's initial research appeared as a 22-page article in the April 1986 issue of Cinefantastique magazine entitled "Psycho: The Making of Alfred Hitchcock's Masterpiece".
-That research was expanded for the book version.
+Stephen Rebello researched the film thoroughly through Hitchcock's personal records and archives, and he interviewed virtually every surviving cast and crew member.
+Prior to the book's publication, Rebello's initial research appeared as a 22-page article in the April 1986 issue of Cinefantastique entitled "Psycho: The Making of Alfred Hitchcock's Masterpiece".
+That research was greatly expanded and deepened for the book version.

 Synopsis

 The book details Hitchcock's acquisition of the original novel by Robert Bloch to his work with two different screenwriters, casting, filming, editing, scoring, and promotion.
-Alfred Hitchcock and the Making of Psycho shows the daily lives of the filmmakers, who believed they were making a modestly budgeted, black-and-white shocker, representing a radical departure from the elegant, suspenseful films that had made director Hitchcock's reputation, including Rope, Rear Window, To Catch a Thief, The Man Who Knew Too Much, and North by Northwest.
+Alfred Hitchcock and the Making of Psycho shows the daily lives of the filmmakers, who believed they were making a modestly budgeted, black-and-white shocker, representing a radical departure from the elegant, suspenseful films that had made director Hitchcock's reputation, including Rope, Rear Window, To Catch a Thief, The Man Who Knew Too Much and North by Northwest.

-The project, which Hitchcock tackled in part to compete with financially successful, low-budget, youth-oriented horror movies, went on to astound many by becoming a cultural watershed, an international box-office success, a film classic, and a forerunner of the violent, disorienting films and real-events of the turbulent 1960s and '70s.
+The project, which Hitchcock tackled in part to compete with financially successful, low-budget, youth-oriented horror movies, went on to astound many by becoming a cultural watershed, an international box-office success, a film classic, and a forerunner of the violent, disorienting films, and real-events of the turbulent 1960s and '70s.

 Publication history

 Alfred Hitchcock and the Making of Psycho was initially distributed in hardcover print by W.W.
 Norton for Dembner Books on April 15, 1990, in the United States.
 A trade paperback edition was released in the United States in 1998 by St. Martin's Griffin.
 Subsequently, the book has been published in hardcover and paperback by Marion Boyars Limited in Great Britain and Australia.
-It has also been published in translated international editions in Japan by Byakuya Shobo, France, Germany, and in Italy by Il Castoro.
-The book has since become a standard and continues to be used in film studies classes on director Alfred Hitchcock.
+It has also been published in translated international editions in Japan by Byakuya Shobo, France, Germany and in Italy by Il Castoro.
+The book has since become a standard and continues to be used in film studies classes on Hitchcock.

 In 2010, Open Road Media launched the first e-book version of the book, which in 2013 was re-published in a motion picture tie-in edition in the U.S..
-The book has been re-published in early 2013 in the England, Italy and Japan, as well as published for the first time in Brazil, Germany, Poland, Hungary, Russia, Korea, and China.
+The book was re-published in early 2013 in England, Italy, and Japan, as well as published for the first time in Brazil, Germany, Poland, Hungary, Russia, Korea, and China.
 The same year, Blackstone Audio released an unabridged audiobook narrated by Paul Michael Garcia and, subsequently, by Richard Powers.